LunieLu/pawsitively-survey/README.md

 ## __Credits__

 - Code Institute for the deployment terminal and template.
-- Code inspired by Code Institute's Anna Greaves' "Love Sandwiches" walkthrough project; including main structure and influence for the valid_answers validation loop.
+- Code inspired by Code Institute's Anna Greaves' "Love Sandwiches" walkthrough project; including main structure, influence for the valid_answers validation loop and tutorial explanation of how to connect Google Apis, Google Cloud and Google Sheets for external data capturing.
 - [datetime external library](https://docs.python.org/3/library/datetime.html) used to call today's date for user information.

 ## __Acknowledgements__